Willo Flood

 Flood joined Championship club Cardiff City for a fee of £200,000, paid in separate instalments,[35][36] Upon joining the club, he describe leaving Manchester City as a "wrench", but believe that Dave Jones could help him improve as a player, due to his track record as a manager.[37][36]

-Flood made his debut for Cardiff City, coming on as an 82nd minute substitute, in a 2–1 win against Barnsley in the opening game of the season.[38]
-On 19 August 2006, he scored just once for Cardiff City, a memorable winning goal at Elland Road.[39]
-However, Flood found his first team opportunities limited, due to competitions and was placed on the substitute bench as a result.[40]
+Flood made his debut for Cardiff, coming on as an 82nd minute substitute, in a 2–1 win against Barnsley in the opening game of the season.[38]
+On 19 August 2006, he scored his only goal for Cardiff, a memorable winning goal at Elland Road.[39]
+However, Flood found his first team opportunities limited, due to competition, and was placed on the substitute bench as a result.[40]
 He also faced his own injury concerns along the way throughout the 2006–07 season.[41]
 As a result, Flood was restricted to making twenty–eight appearances and scoring once in all competitions for the Bluebirds.

 Celtic